KNUS: Early years

 The station moved to 710 kHz in April 1956.
-When it was KBTR, it had a news partnership with KBTV (now KUSA-TV).
+When it was KBTR, it had a news partnership with KBTV (channel 9).
 This ended in the mid-1980s.
 From the 1970s to the late 1980s, it was owned by Mullins Broadcasting.
 In the late 1980s, the station changed its call letters to KBXG when it was bought by a Boulder coal company.
 In the 1990s, the station was the home of Ken Hamblin, Gary Tessler, Alan Dumas, Carol McKinley, Nia Bender, Pierre Wolfe, Mason Lewis, Warren Byrne, Jim Turner, Gabby Gourmet and Ron Krieter.
 It broadcast from the 23rd floor studios of the Tabor Center.

 In the late 1980s, music formats on AM stations were having ratings problems, as more people tuned to the FM dial.
 For about a year, 710 AM had no format of its own.
-Instead, it simulcast the active rock format of its sister station, 106.7 KBPI, from 1988 to 1989.
+Instead, it simulcast the active rock format of its sister station, KBPI-FM, from 1988 to 1989.

 Rush Limbaugh appearance

 In 1993, KNUS was Denver's first station to carry The Rush Limbaugh Show.
 When Limbaugh came to nearby Fort Collins for an appearance, thousands of people showed up.
 KNUS host Jann Scott also did a live show from Fort Collins where some negative comments were made about Rush.
 Limbaugh heard the show from his hotel room and came over.
 Limbaugh and Scott bantered back and forth and then ended up telling jokes and talking to the crowd for two hours.

-Peter Boyles returned to 710 KNUS in the summer of 2013 after being fired by another local talk radio station that objected to the racial nature of his on-air comments.
-He had been dubbed "The Dean of Denver Radio Talk Show Hosts."
-He retired from five days a week in April 2022.
-But he after a few months, he decided to do a weekend show on KNUS in August of that year.
+Peter Boyles returned to KNUS in the summer of 2013 after being fired by another local talk radio station that objected to the racial nature of his on-air comments.
+He had been dubbed "The Dean of Denver Radio Talk Show Hosts".
+He retired from five days a week in April 2022, but returned to the station that August to host a weekend program.
 He currently hosts a four-hour show on Saturdays.

 In 2018, KNUS was the winner of the Colorado Broadcasters Association's "Best Regularly Scheduled Newscast" award.

 Chuck and Julie Show controversy

 On December 18, 2019, the Chuck & Julie show was cancelled.
 Co-host Chuck Bonniwell stated, when introducing a segment discussing the impeachment of Donald Trump, "You know, you wish for a nice school shooting to interrupt the nonstop impeachment coverage."
 This happened one week after another KNUS host, Kirk Widlund denied allegations that he had posted white-supremacist memes online.

-In July 2024, host Randy Corporan left KNUS.
-He was notified in June that Salem Media would not be renewing his contract.
+In July 2024, host Randy Corporon left KNUS.
+He was notified in June that Salem Media Group would not be renewing his contract.